niklasbuschmann/niklasbuschmann.github.io/_posts/2021-06-07-money-printer.md

 From 1980 to 2018 the S&P 500 (with dividends reinvested) had a geometric mean of 1.10543 and a volatility of 0.16137.

 We can see that the geometric mean is in fact the exponential of the average log return since 1.10543 = exp(0.10023).
-Calculating the geometric mean from the average returns and volatility yields a return of 1.10460 = exp(ln(1.11908) - 0.16137^2/2) which deviates only 0.1% from the true value.
+Calculating the geometric mean from the average returns and volatility yields a geometric return of 1.10460 = exp(ln(1.11908) - 0.16137^2/2) - which deviates only 0.1% from the true value.

 > The relationship between geometric mean and mean log is simply based on the fact that the sum of logarithms is the logarithm of the product: <br><br>
 > $$ \sqrt[N]{\prod f(x)} = \exp\left(\ln\left(\prod f(x)^{\frac{1}{N}}\right)\right) = \exp\left(\sum \frac{\ln(f(x))}{N} \right) $$ <br>